 For his part, Son Suk-ku as Jang Nan-gam is a perfect match for Choi as Tang.
 Where Tang is a man who sways in the wind even when he’s confident in his choices, Nan-gam is resolute.
 He is immovable in his approach to securing justice, and his capability of flying off the handle at the sight of injustice is integral to shaping how he responds to the mystery surrounding Tang.
 With every subsequent coincidence surrounding Tang, Nan-gam digs in deeper to the point of losing his standing as a Detective.

-Instead, the series often shows the aftermath and the ripples created and lives destroyed.
-It easily puts the audience on Tang’s side, even when his stupidity in navigating the situations forms a sense of detachment from him.
-This is most apparent in Tang’s second purposeful killing, where he disposes of two men who have just stabbed a police officer.
 Only that wasn’t their crime.
 Their violence was the assault of a girl when she was in high school, which ultimately led to her suicide.
 The crimes the men committed aren’t the focus, so much as the ripples of trauma that cascade through her and her family’s life after her violent assault.
 The compassion that writer Kim Da-Min brings to certain scenes is thoughtful.

 Darkly humorous, violent, and never boring, A Killer Paradox is a morality thriller like no other.
 What begins as a comedy of errors and morphs into a deep detective thriller, it’s one of the finest series on Netflix.
-But more importantly, it showcases actor Choi Woo-shik’s talent and his ability to tackle dynamic characters.
+But more importantly, it showcases actor Choi Woo-shik’s talent and ability to tackle dynamic characters.

 A Killer Paradox is streaming now exclusively on Netflix in the United States.